Gauged Gromov-Witten theory for small spheres: Application to abelianization

 \end{proof}

-In general we derive the abelianization formula \eqref{qmartininfty} from a version for sheaf cohomology, assuming axiomatic properties of virtual fundamental classes as we now explain.
-Recall from Lee \cite{lee:qk1}, Ciocan-Fontanine/Kapranov \cite{ciocan:dgm}, Joshua \cite{jo:rr3} that the {\em virtual fundamental sheaf} of a Deligne-Mumford stack $S$ equipped with a perfect obstruction theory $\phi: E \to L_S$ is defined as follows.
-Let $\mE_S = h^1/h^0(E)$ denote the corresponding cone stack and $C_S$ the intrinsic normal cone of Behrend-Fantechi \cite{bf:in}.
+For the case when the target an arbitrary smooth projectively-embedded $G$-variety $X$ we derive the abelianization formula \eqref{qmartininfty} from a version for sheaf cohomology.
+A similar strategy is used for various virtual integration identities in Joshua \cite{jo:rr3}.
+Recall from Lee \cite{lee:qk1} that the {\em virtual structure sheaf} of a Deligne-Mumford stack $\S$ equipped with a perfect obstruction theory $\phi: E \to L_\S$ is defined as follows.
+Let $\mE_\S = h^1/h^0(E^\dual)$ denote the corresponding cone stack and $C_\S$ the intrinsic normal cone of Behrend-Fantechi \cite{bf:in}.
 Define

-and $0_{\mE_S}: S \to \mE_S$ the inclusion of the vertex.
-A {\em morphism} of Deligne-Mumford stacks $S_0,S_1$ equipped with perfect obstruction theories is a morphism of stacks $f: S_0 \to S_1$ together with a perfect {\em virtual normal} complex $N$ fitting into an exact triangle $N \to f^* E_1 \to E_0$.
-The {\em virtual push-forward} of an object of the derived category
+where $0_{\mE_\S}: \S \to \mE_\S$ is the inclusion of the vertex.
+The {\em virtual push-forward} of an object $F$ of the derived category is

-(We drop all notation indicating using of derived functors if there is no other interpretation.)
-If $S_1$ is a point then we denote by $\chi^{\vir}(F)$ the Euler characteristic of $f_*^{\vir}(F)$.
-Suppose that $f$ is a closed embedding.
-By strong excision the local cohomology functors factor through the restriction $r$ from $S_1$ to a formal neighborhood $\widehat{S_1}_{S_0}$ of $S_0$. let $p: \widehat{S_1}_{S_0} \to S_0$ denote the canonical projection.

-\begin{assumption}[Properties of virtual fundamental sheaves] \begin{enumerate} \item (Gysin isomorphism) Let $f: \S_0 \to \S_1$ be a regular embedding of Deligne-Mumford stacks equipped with perfect obstruction theories (that is, so that the local rings are symmetric algebras on some virtual vector bundles.)
-Then $p_*^{\vir} r^* f_* f^* F$ admits a filtration by order of vanishing at $\S_0$ with associated graded complex $\Sym(N) \otimes \det(N) \otimes f^* F [ \rank(N)]$. \item (Thom isomorphism) Suppose that $f: \M_1 \to \M_0$ is a virtual vector bundle.
-Then $f_*^{\vir} F$ is isomorphic to $f^* F \otimes \Sym(N^\dual)$. \item (Compatibility under Riemann-Roch, c.f. \cite[4.2.3.]{ciocan:dgm}, \cite[Corollary 2.10]{jo:rr3}) The leading order part of the image $\tau(\O_{\ol{\M}_n(\P^1,X,d)_{0}}^{\vir})$ of the virtual fundamental sheaf under the Toen's Riemann-Roch map \cite{toen:rr} is the virtual fundamental class $[ \ol{\M}_n(\P^1,X,d)_{0}]$. \end{enumerate} \end{assumption}

-See Ciocan-Fontanine and Kapranov \cite{ciocan:dgm} for corresponding results for dg schemes, and Joshua \cite{jo:rr3} for closely related results in preparation for the case of dg stacks.